drekka/Alchemic/imports.md

 # Adding Alchemic to your code

 Adding Alchemic to your code is quite simple.
 There are no external configuration files or additional classes required.
-You simply add an import statement and various single lone macros to your class implementation files (_*.m_).

-First you need to import the framework:

-{{layout.objc}}
-Objc

-{{layout.swift}}
-swift
+You start by importing the Alchemic framework like this:

 ```objc
 @import Alchemic;